missmatsuko/lighthouse-labs-challenge/2019-05/README.md

 > - Make a new function called `setMessage()`
 > - Within that function, you need to access the `message` property of the `radio` object (Remember you can do this using the '.' operator)
 > - Then you need to make sure you are setting `message` property to the **JSON** version of the `navigation` object

+#### Challenge #10
+"Beacon not sending!"
+LARRY is still blaring, and it’s time for step two: activate the beacon.

+You check out the radio object, and see that it has a 'beacon' property.
+Now that the message is set, write a function called `activateBeacon()` which will set the beacon property to `true`

+> ##### Hint
+> This should be a cake walk now for you.
+Write a new method, and use that method to change an object property..